What is Montessori?

 3. Montessori schools are individually owned and operated.

 Montessori schools are not a franchise operation.
 Each Montessori school is individually owned and operated.
 Many small schools are proprietary schools owned by an individual.
-Others are not for profit entities governed by a board of trustees.
-Most Montessori schools are small with less than 100 children.
-Individual ownership and small size can mean that a school's viability is very much dependent upon the sound business practice and experience of the owner.
-A school established as a not for profit organization overseen by a board of trustees will have a broader base of interested supporters.
+Others are not-for-profit entities governed by a board of trustees.
+Most Montessori schools are small and have less than 100 children.
+Individual ownership and small size can mean that a school's viability is very much dependent upon the owner's sound business practice and experience.
+A school established as a not-for-profit organization overseen by a board of trustees will have a broader base of interested supporters.
 Both business models have their advantages and disadvantages.
-Make sure that the school is well-managed and is sound fiscally.
+Make sure that the school is well-managed and fiscally sound.

-The degree to which any school can be called Montessori is dependent on several factors.
+The degree to which any school can be called Montessori depends on several factors.
 That is why it is so important for parents to read about Montessori and understand all that it entails.
-Then evaluate each school on your short list comparing them with the Montessori tenets and elements which you feel are essential for your child's education.
+Then, evaluate each school on your short list and compare them with the Montessori tenets and elements that you feel are essential for your child's education.

 4. Montessori schools are considered progressive schools.

-If you are looking for a so-called 'traditional' style of teacher-directed learning, then you will be disappointed.
+You will be disappointed if you are looking for a so-called 'traditional' style of teacher-directed learning.
 Montessori schools are almost always 'progressive' schools.
 Their classes are multi-age and teacher-guided.
-The teacher hovers on the sidelines observing, helping and guiding the learning process.
+The teacher hovers on the sidelines, observing, helping, and guiding the learning process.

 The Teacher's Role: "The teacher, child, and environment create a learning triangle.
 The classroom is prepared by the teacher to encourage independence, freedom within limits, and a sense of order.
 The child, through individual choice, makes use of what the environment offers to develop himself, interacting with the teacher when support and/or guidance is needed."
 American Montessori Association